c00/botman/readme.md

 # botman

 `botman` lets you talk to an LLM.
-Currently it uses openAI ChatGPT-4o.
 It is optimized for use in the terminal.
 You can use `stdin` or an argument for input, outputs content to `stdout` and errors to `stderr`.

 Note that `botman` does not run any commands.
 It does not have the ability to _do_ anything, as having some automated LLM control your terminal couldn't possibly lead to anything good.
 So `botman` simply shows you the output.

 You can pipe the output of the last received response to any other shell command, e.g. `botman -l | bash`.
 Use this at your own risk.

+## Supported LLMs

+Currently `botman` can use OpenAi and FireworksAi.
+More will soon come.
+Currently supported models:

+-

 ## Install from source